DestyWang/cryopros/README.md

 ```
 relion_stack_create --i 2581.star --o raw_iter2
 ```
+Note that the 2581.star should be placed in the proper path corresponding to the mrc file.

 ### Step 8: Iteration 2: Train the neural network in the generative module